 After retiring from the Army in 2010, Chris and his family returned home to Kinderhook and now live around the corner from where he grew up and his mom still lives.
-He was elected to represent the 20th Congressional District in 2010 and re-elected in 2012 to represent the 19th Congressional District.
+He was elected to represent the 20th Congressional District in 2010 and re-elected in 2012 and 2014 to represent the 19th Congressional District.

 In Congress, Chris serves on the House Armed Services, Agriculture, and Small Business Committees.